ktgw0316/LightZone/lightcrafts/jnisrc/EDISON/segm/MSReadme.txt

 The mean shift image processor class uses an error message string and error-level flag to perform error handling.
 These two variables, MeanShift::ErrorMessage and MeanShift::ErrorLevel, are public data members of the class.

-Upon the occurance of an error,
+Upon the occurrence of an error,

 	* An error message is copied into the error message string.
 	* The error level of the class is set to EL_ERROR.